YashKatiyar0008/digital-krishna-dsoc-2026/README.md

 - Lack of motivation
 - Confusion about important decisions

-At the same time, spiritual teachings that discuss courage, self-control, responsibility, clarity, and resilience can be difficult to find, understand, and apply to modern situations.
+Spiritual teachings related to courage, responsibility, discipline, clarity, and resilience can be difficult to discover, understand, and apply to modern situations.

-General-purpose AI tools may also provide generic responses or incorrect scripture references.

-## Our Solution
+## Solution

 Digital Krishna combines:

 - Empathetic conversational guidance
 - Scripture-grounded retrieval
-- Separation of verified sources and generated interpretation
+- Verified-source protection
 - Practical reflection steps
 - English, Hindi, and Hinglish interaction
 - Krishna stories and educational media
-- Safety-oriented response controls
+- Responsible-AI safety controls
 - Responsive web access

 ## Core Features

 ### Saathi AI Companion

-Users can describe a concern naturally and receive structured, empathetic, and practical guidance.
+Users can describe personal concerns naturally and receive structured, empathetic, and practical guidance.

 ### Scripture Grounding

-The system connects user concerns with relevant teachings from a curated scripture collection.
+The platform connects modern concerns with relevant teachings from a curated scripture collection.

 ### Source Integrity

-Verified scripture text is handled separately from AI-generated explanation.
-Generated wording must not be presented as an authentic verse.
+Verified scripture is kept separate from AI-generated interpretation.
+Generated wording is not presented as an authentic verse.

 ### Practical Reflection

-Responses may include small practical steps and reflection questions that users can apply in everyday life.
+Responses include understandable reflection questions and practical steps that users can apply in everyday life.

 ### Multilingual Experience

-The platform supports experiences in English, Hindi, and Hinglish.
+The platform supports English, Hindi, and Hinglish experiences.

 ### Stories and Media

-Krishna stories, animations, illustrations, and narration help users understand teachings through visual storytelling.
+Krishna stories, illustrations, animations, and narration make teachings easier to understand and remember.

 ## High-Level Architecture